jan-kreischer/UZH_ML4NLP/Project-01/README.md

 We tried these features however, they did not increase our test accuracy in the end and therefore we removed them again.

-We found that the imbalanced class problem is badly influencing the accuracy .
+We found that the imbalanced class problem is badly influencing the accuracy result.
 In order to compensate for class imbalance, we used back translation of underrepresented languages and upsamling to augment those data.
 The dataset is split into train and test dataset using a 90:10 split.
 TfidfVectorizer was used in order to tokenize the Tweets.
+The reason why we chose the tf-idf vectorizer instead of the Count Vectorizer is that tf-idf vectorizer produces a more normalized representation of word.
+Compared to Count Vectorizer, the tf-itf way gives more weights to the rare word or the unique prefix or suffix.
 GridSearchCV (5-fold cross validation) is used in order to find the best combination of hyperparameters for the tokenizer and the model.
 The following parameters were passed to GridSearchCV.
 We did not pass word as a possible analyzer to the TfidfTokenizer since